damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

     * Keeps issues up-to-date with progress
     * Helps guide other merge requests to completion
     * Helps with recruiting
+5. Performance & Scalability
+    * Excellent at writing production-ready code with little assistance
+    * Able to write complex code that can scale with a significant nubmer of users

 ## Staff Developers

 A Senior Developer will be promoted to a Staff Developer when he/she has demonstrated significant leadership to deliver high-impact projects.
 This may involve any type of consistent "above and beyond senior level" performance, for example:

 1. Technical Skills
     * Identifies significant projects that result in substantial cost savings or revenue